MapsPeople/docs/src/web/v4/guides/display-language.md

 <!-- Introduction -->
 {% include "src/shared/display-language/intro.md" %}

-The web-app will also automatically adjust the language to the language set in the user's browser settings, or failing that, the device settings.
+The web-app will automatically adjust the language to the language set in the user's browser settings, otherwise default to English.
+When using Safari, the device's language setting will be used.
 This is limited to the following languages, and will default to English if the selected language is not supported:

 * English
 * Danish